 - The libraries are a place for studying, research, and recreational reading.
 Only during recess, at the Elementary School library, can personal electronic devices and games can be used. - A low tone of voice is expected at all times. - Students using the libraries' facilities during school teaching hours require a written permit from their teacher. - All resources must be handled carefully.
-Reading tablets can not be modified in any way. - Food and drinks (including water) must be finished before entering, as they may cause damage to resources. - All rules and regulations stated in this handbook apply throughout the libraries operating hours. - Everyone will have a limited period of time to use our computers for research purposes. - Receiving e-mail, game playing, or tampering with the computer settings is prohibited. - Students, who fail to comply with the library's rules, will be temporarily suspended from the use of its resources and reported to the Dean of Students. - All technological resources will be used with consent and under strict supervision. - Material for projects or presentations must be saved on the Cloud or USB drive.
+Reading tablets can not be modified in any way. - Food and drinks (including water) must be finished before entering, as they may cause damage to resources. - Everyone will have a limited period of time to use our computers for research purposes. - Receiving e-mail, game playing, or tampering with the computer settings is prohibited. - Students, who fail to comply with the library's rules, will be temporarily suspended from the use of its resources and reported to the Dean of Students. - All technological resources will be used with consent and under strict supervision. - Material for projects or presentations must be saved on the Cloud or USB drive.
 The libraries welcome volunteers who wish to help in its many and varied tasks.